-It is important to appreciate that there are usually two different ways of transcribing foreign language text into braille within the same document - sometimes more.
+It is important to appreciate that there are often different ways of transcribing foreign language text into braille within the same document depending on the context and intended reader.

-Many existing users will be familiar with applying DBT Styles to foreign language text.
-Using a style applies braille translation rules as laid down by the braille authority for the main document language.
+Method 2: Using Styles - Many users will be familiar with applying DBT styles to foreign language text passages within an English language document.
+Using a style to direct the transcription applies the braille translation rules as laid down by the braille authority for the main document language for handling a foreign language.

-Apply braille translation rules as laid down by the braille authority of the language you wish produced.
+Method 3: Using Table Switching - Apply the native braille translation rules as laid down by the braille authority of the language you wish produced, regardless of the template in use.

 In the following simple example, the word "Café" is translated three different ways.
-First, by simply using the word in English/American text as an isolated French word that has been borrowed into English.
-Second, by applying DBT's "French" style to the word, and third by switching to French/Unified as it would appear in a French document.
+First, it is translated as an isolated French word in the midst of (American style) English text, i.e., as a French term that has been borrowed into English.
+Second, it is translated by applying DBT's "French" style to the word (from an American English template), and third, by switching to the French Unified braille rules, as it would appear in a native French document.

-Note that in the first instance, dot 6 indicates an upper case letter c, while the e acute is shown by the dot 4 accent sign followed by the letter e.
+In the first instance, dot 6 indicates an upper case letter c, while the e with acute accent is shown by the UEB accent sign (dots 45, 34), followed by the letter e (dots 15).

-In the second, the e acute is now shown purely as all six dots.
+In the second, the e acute is represented all in a single cell (dots 123456).

-And in the third, instead of dot 6, the French capital sign is used, dots 46, while the e acute remains as all six dots.
+In the third, instead of the UEB upper case sign (dot 6), the French upper case sign is used (dots 46), while the e acute is again translated as one cell, all six dots.

 The choice depends on what your local rules are and who the document is for.
 Clearly, if you were writing in French braille to someone in France or Canada who reads fluent French Unified braille, they would appreciate proper French.

-[lnb~X] - switches the base translation table from the current table to the one corresponding to the designator X. The initial base translation table is determined by the selection under Document / Translation Table, which normally is implicit in the template chosen when the file is created.
+The code [lnb~X] switches the base translation table from the current active table to the one corresponding to the designator X.

 When an [lnb~X] code is encountered within a file, the effect is to change to a new table that controls translation until another [lnb~X] or plain [lnb] code is encountered.
 If there is no such code, that table continues until the end of the file.